ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## The general structure of an ss3sim simulation

 An ss3sim simulation requires three types of input:
-(1) a base SS3 model of the underlying truth, or operating model (OM);
+(1) a base SS3 model describing of the underlying truth, or operating model (OM) in fisheries simulation testing terminology;
-(2) a base SS3 model used to assess that truth, also known as the estimation model or method (EM);
+(2) a base SS3 model to assess that truth, also known as the estimation model or method (EM);
-and (3) a set of plain-text files (case files) describing deviations from these base models.
+and (3) a set of plain-text files (case files) describing alternative model configurations and deviations from these base models.
-Each unique combination of OM, EM, and case files are referred to as a scenario.
+Each unique combination of OM, EM, and case files are referred to here as a scenario.
-Scenarios are usually run for multiple iterations, possibly adding unique process and observation error each time.
+Scenarios are usually run for multiple iterations, possibly adding unique process and observation errors each time.
 A simulation therefore refers to the combination of all scenarios and iterations.

-ss3sim works, in general, by converting case file arguments (e.g. arguments specifying a given natural mortality trajectory) into manipulations of SS3 configuration files (`change` functions);
+ss3sim works, in general, by using case file arguments (e.g. arguments specifying a given natural mortality trajectory over time) to modify SS3 configuration files (`change` functions);
 running the OM;
-sampling the time-series of population dynamics with fishery dependent and independent surveys (`sample` functions);
+sampling the time-series of true population dynamics with fishery dependent and independent surveys (`sample` functions);
 running the EM;
 and synthesizing the output